 - Increase speed to medium and knead for five minutes.

 - Once the dough is lovely, with the mixer on low speed, add the butter and the cream cheese, just a bit at a time, until it is well incorporated.
-The finished dough will be fairly sticky, shiny and smooth.
+This should take about 5-7 minutes.
+The finished dough will be somewhat sticky but also shiny and smooth.

 - Mix in the dried fruit so it is evenly dispersed throughout the dough.